ikeali/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets mode of the file hello
+script that changes the owner to vincent